Rathna Shekar Reddy: Theatre workshops

-After returning from New York, Shekar started to freelance by conducting workshops and directing plays and figuring out ways to build a career in theatre as Hyderabad had nothing much to offer at that time.
+After returning from New York, Shekar started to freelance by conducting workshops, directing plays and figuring out ways to build a career in theatre, as Hyderabad did not have an established scene.

-Samahaara has organised more than 150 theatre workshops for both beginners and professionals by theatre personalities like Rathna Shekar Reddy, Mike Daisey, Theatre MXT from USA (in association with the US Consulate General Hyderabad), Stu Denison from the UK and David Zinder from Israel.
+Samahaara has organised more than 150 theatre workshops for both beginners and professionals by theatre personalities like Reddy himself, Mike Daisey, Theatre MXT from USA (in association with the US Consulate General Hyderabad), Stu Denison from the UK and David Zinder from Israel.
 The workshops help promote theatre awareness and increase professional approach and scope in the city.
 His workshops offer a mix of outdoor theatre activities, reading, analysis, discussion and performances.
-He has recently completed one hundred workshops, while Samahaara has almost double that to their credit.
+He has recently completed one hundred workshops, while Samahaara has hosted double that.